SAP-samples/teched2024-AD181/exercises/ex1.7/README.md

 <img src="images/image4.png"
 style="width:6.5in;height:3.03056in" />

-5. To stop the debugger, return to the storyboard and selec the **Stop** button on the preview control (located at the top of the editor window).
+5. To stop the debugger, return to the storyboard and select the **Stop** button on the preview control (located at the top of the editor window).
 You may also close the Debug Console if you prefer.

 <img src="images/image5.jpg" />